 Results

-We fit a linear regression with support for inequality as the dependent variable and belief in free will as the independent variable.
+We fit an initial linear regression with support for inequality as the dependent variable and belief in free will as the independent variable.
 As predicted, stronger belief in free will was significantly related to increased support for economic inequality, B = 0.32, p < .001.
-This effect remained statistically significant when age, gender, and income were included as independent variables in the regression, B = 0.13, p = .001.
-See table 2.
+This effect remained statistically significant when income, gender, age, and political ideology were included as independent variables in the regression, B = 0.13, p = .001.
+See Table 2.

 Table 2